 Facilities and Administrative costs (F&A; also referred to as indirect costs or overhead) are those costs associated with the conduct of sponsored activities that are incurred for common or joint objectives and therefore are not readily identifiable with a specific project.
 Examples of costs normally considered to be F&A costs include administrative/clerical; facilities management and utilities; general-purpose equipment; office supplies; postage; memberships and dues; subscriptions/books/periodicals and local telephone charges.
-For additional information/guidance see OMB circular A-21
+For additional information/guidance see 2 CFR 200 (section E).

 **OSA = Other Sponsored Activities

-Above Rates are Applied to the MTDC Base.
+Above Rates are Applied to the Modified Total Direct Costs (MTDC Base).

 Sponsored agreements will not be subject to more than one facilities and administrative cost rate.
 If more than 50% of a project is performed off-campus, the off-campus rate will apply to the entire project.
 Similarly, if your project contains components from more than one classification (i.e. Research and Instruction) then only the rate of the most significant component will apply.

 Most common bases used to calculate F&A are MTDC, TDC and TFFA

 MTDC = Modified Total Direct Costs defined in the Uniform Guidance under 200.68.
 Direct charges such as tuition, scholarship and fellowship costs, participant support costs, capital expenditures, equipment greater than $5,000, and each subcontract budgeted amount beyond $25,000 are excluded from the basis of computing facilities and administrative costs.
 Standard facilities and administrative costs are charged on all costs with the exception of: